|

 take out with them the amount declared.

-.Immigration formalities are quicker when travelers already possess
+.Immigration formalities are quicker when travelers already

-their visa.
+possess their visa.
 A Diethelm representative will meet

 travelers at the airport, after immigration control has been passed.

-For easy recognition, our representative will display
+For easy recognition, our representative will

-Leaving the country, luggage will be X-rayed in Phnom
+luggage will be X-rayed in Phnom Penh airport and inspected in Siem

-Penh airport and inspected in Siem Reap.
-ELECTRIC CURRENT: 220 Volts, AC 50 Hz.GENERAL ADVICE: Drink lots of water.
-Never
+Reap.
+ELECTRIC CURRENT: 220 Volts, AC 50 Hz.GENERAL

-drink tap water-purified, bottled water is available everywhere.
-Use
+water is available everywhere.
+Use an insect repellent against mosquitoes.

-an insect repellent against mosquitoes.
-It is the only way to be sure
+It is the only way to be sure of protection against mosquito-borne

-and Light-weight clothing is recommended.
+is recommended.
+Clothing

-the Hot sun when sightseeing.
+sun when sightseeing.
 When visiting temples or pagodas, including those of Angkor

 Wat, Shorts and T-shirts are acceptable.
 Shoes are generally removed

 at the Entrance to pagodas.
-For visit to Silver Pagodas, which is within
+For visit to Silver Pagodas, which is

-the Royal Palace grounds,
+within the Royal Palace

-wear long trousers and ladies should wear long trousers or long skirts.
-PHOTOGRAPHY: Color standard film (such as Kodak,
+required to wear long trousers and ladies should wear long trousers

 should be brought with you.
 Photography and video in airports, railway Stations and

-used when photographing people, particularly monks.
-HEALTH REQUIREMENTS: Although no vaccinations
+be used when photographing people, particularly monks.
+HEALTH

-are officially required for entry to Cambodia, they are highly encouraged.
+for entry to Cambodia, they are highly encouraged.
 Visitors are advised to check with

-their doctor or a travel immunization clinic regarding protection against
+their doctor or a travel immunization clinic regarding protection

-malaria, typhoid, tetanus, hepatitis
+against malaria, typhoid, tetanus, hepatitis

 A and